 The shared player pools went live in April 2018.
 The first beneficiary is the WSOP/888 network, which is already active in all three states.
 Now, you can play at WSOP Nevada and play against players in New Jersey and Delaware.

 For Nevada, it’s probably not a matter of if other online gambling verticals join its already legal online poker rollout, but when.
 Momentum for iGaming stalled in 2017.
 But with more states getting into the online casino mix — including Pennsylvania — that could change.

 The state took a very proactive stance toward gambling expansion in 2016:

 The addition of online casino could change the tune of major operators that have withheld from entering the market, as evidence from New Jersey suggests that online casino is a significantly more lucrative venture than online poker.

-Primarily, any lingering doubts that online casino games would cannibalize brick & mortar revenue were put to bed at a May 2016 meeting of the Nevada Gaming Policy Committee.
+Any lingering doubts that online casino games would cannibalize brick-and-mortar revenue were put to bed at a May 2016 meeting of the Nevada Gaming Policy Committee.
 And Gov. Brian Sandoval now appears satisfied that geolocation and age verification technologies have improved to the point where underage or out-of-state gambling is a non-issue.